Recycling Plastic Not Enough, Warns UN Environment Chief

-“There are different sort of onramps to the highway to solutions.
-But I think everybody recognizes that the status quo is just not an option,” said Inger Andersen, director of the UN Environment Program, in an interview on the sidelines of the General Assembly in New York.
+"There are different sort of onramps to the highway to solutions.
+But I think everybody recognizes that the status quo is just not an option," said Inger Andersen, director of the UN Environment Program, in an interview Thursday with AFP on the sidelines of the General Assembly in New York.

 Andersen was talking two weeks after the publication of the first draft of a future international treaty on plastic pollution, which is expected to be finalized by the end of 2024.